BaracoBamma/RBODistribution/README.md

 Your swordsman's distribution is:

-str: 50, which adds 30.202% more damage to your attacks.
+STR: 50, which adds 30.202% more damage to your attacks.

-agi: 40, which quickens your animations and attack speed by 18.4%.
+AGI: 40, which quickens your animations and attack speed by 18.4%.

-dex: 10, which increases and shrinks your damage range to deal  1.5152% more damage overall.
+DEX: 10, which increases and shrinks your damage range to deal  1.5152% more damage overall.

-vit: 10, which adds 1.01% more damage to your attacks.
+VIT: 10, which adds 1.01% more damage to your attacks.

-luk: 93, which increases your crit chance to 47.5%, increases your crit multiplier to 156.5%, which results in an average DPS increase of 74.3375%.
+LUK: 93, which increases your crit chance to 47.5%, increases your crit multiplier to 156.5%, which results in an average DPS increase of 74.3375%.